HesteBjorn/TDT13_AI_text_prediction/README.md

 - The LLM prompt baseline is implemented as an interface—drop in either an API client (OpenAI, Azure, Anthropic, etc.) or a local open-source model runnable with `transformers`/`text-generation-inference`.
 - The scripts default to the smaller `distilbert-base-uncased` backbone to keep training time manageable, but `config.MODEL_NAME` can be swapped for any encoder-only HF checkpoint.
 - Dataset ingestion relies on the official `raid-bench` Python package (`raid.utils.load_data`), so the splits/metadata exactly match the project’s reference convention; be mindful that the full RAID train split is large (~12 GB) and sample accordingly.
+- Use the `--limit` / `--data-limit` knobs to sample a small random subset for debugging—this still downloads the full split once, but afterwards all scripts operate on the truncated copy.
 - Add experiment tracking (Weights & Biases, MLflow, etc.) by extending `training.py`.
 - The SHAP utility uses the trained classifier's probability outputs to surface feature attributions; consider pairing with linguistic feature engineering for richer narratives.